 - Fill out an application form and attach a passport photo.

 - Do a vision test.

-- Bring along the form, the test results, your alien ID and residence certificate to the Strassenverkehrsamt Zürich.
+- Bring along the form, the test results, your foreign license, your alien ID and residence certificate to the Strassenverkehrsamt Zürich.

-- If your foreign license was issued in one of these countries, you’ll simply get the Swiss permit via mail: Andorra, Australia, Canada, Croatia, EU/EFTA member states, Iceland, Japan, South Korea, Morocco, Monaco, New Zealand, San Marino, Singapore, Taiwan, Tunisia, the US.
+- If your foreign license was issued in one of these countries, you’ll simply get the Swiss permit via mail: Andorra, Australia, Canada, Croatia, EU/EFTA member states, Israel, Japan, South Korea, Morocco, Monaco, New Zealand, San Marino, Singapore, Taiwan, Tunisia, and the US.

 - Residents from other countries need to pass a practical road test within three months.